vortexntnu/vortex-auv/mission/internal_status/README.md

 This package contains nodes for retrieving internal statuses like battery levels and temperature.

 #### Temperature
 High temperatures can be dangerous for any electronic device.
 Monitoring the temperature is therefore important.
 Temperature gets published to auv/temperature.
+Measured in milli celsius

 #### Battery
 Running out of power in the middle of a mission is less than ideal, on top of possibly damaging the betteries and other components.

 This node publishes the battery level using the auv/battery_level publisher.
 It also logs the info through `rospy.loginfo`.
 If battery voltages drop beneath a threshold it will start using `rospy.logwarn` instead of `rospyloginfo`.
 If it falls even lower it will write the voltage using `rospy.logfatal` 10 times, with half a second in between.
 Then it will shut down the drone.
+Measured in milli volt

 ## Inputs and Outputs

 #### Publishes to:
-* /auv/battery_level of type Int32
+* /auv/battery_level of type Int32 in milli volt
-* /auv/temperature of type Int32
+* /auv/temperature of type Int32 in milli celsius

 ## Setup instructions